Dieser Artikel ist derzeit nur auf Englisch verfuegbar. Du siehst die englische Fallback-Version.

 Common mistakes

-1. Paste target job posting into Job Description Analyzer.
+1. Paste target job posting into Job Description Analyzer because one uncontrolled version jump is enough to reintroduce the same problem.

-4. Run Resume Score to check clarity and impact density.
+4. Run Resume Score to check clarity and impact density then save the tested export under the name you will submit.

-5. Run ATS Checker and download your targeted switch version.
+5. Run ATS Checker and download your targeted switch version because one uncontrolled version jump is enough to reintroduce the same problem.

 • Current resume and recent project/certification context